readthedocs/readthedocs.org/docs/dev/design/sphinx-jquery.rst

 sphinxcontrib-jquery
 ====================

-JQuery will be removed from Sphinx 6.0.0.
+jQuery will be removed from Sphinx 6.0.0.
 We can expect 6.0.0 to ship in late 2022.
 See also:

 .. seealso::